TromsFylkestrafikk/laravel-netex/README.md

 # NeTEx import and handling in laravel

-This package is capable of importing stop places and in the future also route data in NeTEx format.
+This package is capable of importing stop places and route data in NeTEx format.
 The end result is a set of relational database tables and Eloquent models.

 ## Install